maximilianuz/sales-arena/README.md

 <a name="english"></a>
 ## 🇺🇸 English

-**Sales Arena Sandbox AI** is a real-time multiplayer web application designed to simulate High Ticket Sales scenarios.
+**Sales Arena AI** is a real-time multiplayer web application designed to simulate High Ticket Sales scenarios.
 It leverages advanced AI models (NVIDIA NIM, OpenAI, Groq, OpenRouter, or local Ollama) to generate dynamic "Buyer Personas" and objections on the fly.

 Built with **React, Vite, and Firebase**, it allows multiple participants to join the same room with different roles:
 - **Closer (Salesperson):** Tries to close the deal with a minimalist UI.